-Because students with superior cognitive ability may have abilities two or more grade levels above their same age peers, the district focuses its elementary specialized services on this group of high-needs learners.
+Because students identified as gifted with superior cognitive ability may have abilities two or more grade levels above their same age peers, the district focuses its elementary specialized services on this group of high-needs learners.
 This service, referred to as Cog ELA, is provided by a Gifted Intervention Specialist in the context of the English language arts class, a subject which allows for transdisciplinary study and for use of a variety of texts to challenge students' thinking.
 The class allows students to move at a pace and depth that differs from the general education classroom while also providing space to support the unique social-emotional needs that often come with superior cognitive ability.

-In addition to the formal gifted service listed above, gifted students may receive support for their talents and abilities as described below.
-Many of the options do not require students to be identified as gifted in a specific area to participate. \\These options do not qualify as a formal gifted service per state rules.
+In addition to the formal gifted service listed above, students identified as gifted may receive support for their talents and abilities as described below.
+Many of the options do not require students to be identified as gifted in a specific area to participate.

+These options do not qualify as a formal gifted service per state rules.
 Students in the course will NOT have the service listed or related goal on a Written Education Plan.

-- Cluster Class A cluster class is a typical grade level class in grades 1 through 5 that includes 4-10 students who are gifted in the same area.
-This format is the primary means of support for all students who are gifted in reading, math, or creative thinking.
-This type of grouping allows for gifted learners to have access to similar-ability peers for collaboration and facilitates differentiation in the classroom without removing students to separate learning setting. - Allied Arts Electives These courses in art, music, band, choir, orchestra, and others are opportunities for students with talents in the visual or performing arts to pursue that passion and further develop their skills. - Extracurricular Activities Schools may offer afterschool activities open to all students, such as orchestra, theatre arts, student council, book clubs, or other opportunities.
-These programs may serve as opportunities for gifted learners to explore areas of interest, try new things, connect with students who have similar interests, or develop their leadership skills.
+- Cluster Class A cluster class is a typical grade-level class in grades 1 through 5 that includes 4-10 students who are identified as gifted in the same area.
+This format is the primary means of support for all students who are identified as gifted in reading, math, or creative thinking.
+This type of grouping allows for learners identified as gifted to have access to similar-ability peers for collaboration and facilitates differentiation in the classroom without removing students to separate learning settings.
+Classroom teachers will adjust the depth and pacing of lessons or specific assignments for the class, groups of students, or individual learners as needed based upon their ongoing assessment of student needs. - Talent Development Program The talent development program is a weekly learning session for all students in every 1st-, 2nd-, and 3rd-grade classroom.
+A Talent Development Specialist, who holds a gifted education license, teaches lessons on critical and creative thinking within the classroom.
+The purpose of this program is to build/develop critical and creative thinking skills, assist with identifying students from underrepresented populations as gifted and talented, and provide opportunities for students with potential to be challenged. - Flexible Math Groups Gifted Intervention Specialists will work with small groups of 4th- and 5th- grade students teaching enrichment lessons in math.
+Groups will be formed based upon student skills as shown on in-class assessments during each math unit.
+While groups will often include students who are identified as gifted in math or superior cognitive ability, any student who shows exceptional strength in a particular skill for a unit may participate.
+Students who participate in one group session may or may not participate in other sessions, depending on their strengths and needs during each unit of instruction. - Allied Arts Electives These courses in art, music, band, choir, orchestra, and others are opportunities for students with talents in the visual or performing arts to pursue that passion and further develop their skills.

+Extracurricular Activities - Schools may offer after school activities open to all students, such as orchestra, theater arts, student council, book clubs, or other opportunities.
+These programs may serve as opportunities for learners identified as gifted to explore areas of interest, try new things, connect with students who have similar interests, or develop leadership skills.
 Students should reach out to their principal or school counselor for information about opportunities.